top of page

 Why Conservation Medicine?

-In the last decades, global change is becoming an important concern for society.
-Climate change, pollution and environmental degradation are seriously compromising the long-term viability of life in our planet.
-In this changing world, novel interactions between human beings and wildlife are arising with dramatical consequences, either in biodiversity losses or in the emergence of infectious diseases.
+In the last decades, global change has become a major concern for society.
+Climate change, pollution, and environmental degradation are seriously compromising the long-term viability of life on our planet.
+In this changing world, novel interactions between humans and wildlife are arising with dramatic consequences, either in biodiversity losses or in the emergence of infectious diseases.

-Biodiversity losses have resulted in an increasing number of endangered species, which may be highly susceptible to stochastic factors such as diseases.
+The loss of biodiversity has resulted in an increasing number of endangered species, which may be highly vulnerable to stochastic factors such as diseases.
 In some cases, health issues are the ultimate factor that contributes to the extinction of wild animal populations.
-Simultaneously, global change is enhancing the transmission of important diseases for wild animals as well as for domestic animals and human beings.
-In a globalized world, diseases have no geographical constraints and are of international concern.
+Simultaneously, global change is increasing the transmission of important diseases for wild animals as well as for domestic animals and humans.
+In a globalized world, diseases have no geographical boundaries and are of international concern.

 20190516_194023.jpg